 Bentley’s small and highly selective doctoral programs in accountancy and business combine the best features of European and American doctoral studies.
 Like European programs, Bentley’s offerings stress mentoring relationships with faculty along with independent research; like US doctoral programs, they emphasize the acquisition of subject-based and methodological knowledge.
 The business degree is intentionally interdisciplinary, encompassing a core of economics, organization theory and information systems.
 The accountancy degree has a more traditional disciplinary focus but, like the business degree, requires coursework in business ethics and corporate social responsibility.
 Both provide method and methodology courses, including qualitative and quantitative that ensure students acquire the necessary research skills to conduct their own research.

 In addition to a range of required core classes, the programs are tailored to the unique interests of the students and provide them with the opportunity to pursue independent study matching their research and career ambitions.
 Students achieve mastery of their area of specialization by working closely with faculty mentors – indeed, students are admitted contingent on a faculty member agreeing to serve as primary advisor.
-Students also understand the importance of teaching; they take a teaching seminar, shadow a class in the first year, teach it during their second year, and then teach two courses per year for the remainder of the program.
+Students also understand the importance of teaching; they take a teaching seminar, shadow a class in the second year, teach it during their third year and then teach two courses per year for the remainder of the program.

-Although the university provides research stipends to many of its doctoral students, 40% are supported through external funding that the doctoral council has been able to source.
-This includes six students supported through the Accounting Doctoral Scholar’s Program, six through the Geneen Charitable Trust, four through National Science Foundation research grants, and five through Bentley’s Rauch Endowment and two by the Center for Women in Business.
+Although the university provides research stipends to many of its doctoral students, 40% are supported through external funding.
+This includes six students supported through the Accounting Doctoral Scholar’s Program, six through the Geneen Charitable Trust, four through National Science Foundation research grants, and five through Bentley’s Rauch Endowment and two by the Center for Women and Business.

 Bentley PhD Council Members